 Module Name Applications of Applied Artificial Intelligence Module Number CMS-AAI-AP Responsible Lecturer Prof. DrIng. habil.
-Christian Mayr christian.mayr@tu-dresden.de Qualification Objectives Students have in-depth skills in the application of methods and principles of machine learning and artificial intelligence in an application domain.
-They have in-depth knowledge of the application domain and are able to independently implement models and algorithms for an application and to analyze and validate them empirically and quantitatively with regard to the application.
+Christian Mayr christian.mayr@tu-dresden.de Qualification Objectives Students acquire advanced skills in applying the methods and principles of machine learning and artificial intelligence in an application domain.
+They have in-depth knowledge in the application domain and are able to independently implement models and algorithms for an application and to empirically analyze and validate them quantitatively with regard to the application.
 They can conduct solution-oriented project discussions with partners from the application domain.
-Contents The contents of the module are special applications of artificial intelligence models and algorithms that go beyond the contents of the CMS-COR modules.
-The application domain is optional, depending on the student's focus: Computer Vision, Computer Vision Optics and Electronics, Image Processing in Medicine, Robotics, Robotics in Medicine, Hardware-Software-Co-Design, Data Science, Databases or High-Performance Computing.
-Teaching and Learning Methods The module includes lecture, exercise, seminar, tutorials, practical and research project amounting to 8 lecture hours per week and independent study.
-The courses are to be selected from the CMS- AAI-AP catalogue to the specified extent; this will be announced as usual at the Faculty of Computer Science, at the beginning of each semester, including the language of the course, the necessary examination performances and the weighting of the grades.
-Prerequisites for Participation No previous knowledge is required.
-Usability The module is a compulsory module for students of the Applied Artificial Intelligence track in the Computational Modelling and Simulation Master's programme.
-Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
+Content The module covers special applications of artificial intelligence models and algorithms that go beyond the content of the CMS-COR modules.
+Students can choose their area of specialization according to their interests: Computer vision, computer vision optics and electronics, medical image processing, robotics, robotics in medicine, hardware-software co-design, data science, databases or high-performance computing.
+Teaching and Learning Methods The module comprises lecture, exercise, seminar, tutorials, practical and research project amounting to 8 lecture hours per week and independent study.
+The courses are to be selected from the CMS-AAI-AP catalogue in the specified scope; this catalogue, including the language of instruction, the required examination performance and the weight of the grades, will be announced at the beginning of the semester in the customary manner.
+Prerequisites for Participation No special knowledge or abilities are needed.
+Usability The module is a compulsory module in the Master's degree program in Computational Modeling and Simulation for students in the Applied Artificial Intelligence track.
+Requirements for the Awarding of Credit Points Credit points are awarded upon passing the module examination.
 The module examination consists of the examinations specified in the CMS-AAI-AP catalogue.
-Credit Points and Grades This module allows for the earning of 10 credit points.
-The module grade corresponds to the grade of the examination performance.
-The module grade results from the average of the graded work weighted according to the catalogue CMS-AAI-AP.
-Frequency of the Module The module is offered every winter semester.

-Workload The workload is a total of 300 hours.
-Duration of the Module The module takes one semester.
+Credit Points and Grades The module is worth 10 credit points.
+The module grade is calculated from the weighted average of the grades of the examined assessments according to the CMS-AAI-AP catalogue.
+Frequency of the Module The module is offered each winter semester.
+Workload The workload comprises 300 hours in total.
+Duration of the Module The module runs for the duration of one semester.